cmb347827/loopstudios-landing-page-main/README.md

    }
     ```
 - I learned about image overlay in Bootstrap, in order to add the h3 titles ontop of the images.
+- I also had to comment out a bootstrap link in the head because it caused the breakpoint to be at 1400 px (Bootstrap default for xxl )instead of my custom 1440px.

 ### Continued development